why Electrameccanica Vehicles Corp. [SOLO] is a Good Choice for Investors After New Price Target of $9.50

 Electrameccanica Vehicles Corp.
-[NASDAQ: SOLO] gained 9.85% on the last trading session, reaching $1.45 price per share at the time.
+[NASDAQ: SOLO] traded at a low on 06/29/22, posting a -4.51 loss after which it closed the day’ session at $1.27.
 The company report on May 12, 2022 that ElectraMeccanica Reports First Quarter 2022 Financial Results.

 3 Tiny Stocks Primed to Explode